 My fifth main was the Thracian Terroir which was a lamb dish.

-The second dessert was a chestnut tarte with turkish coffee ice
+The second dessert was a chestnut tarte with Turkish coffee ice

 Last but not least I had a bonsai tree with some sweets hanging on to it, it was aptly called the SWEET END.
 It was a sweet end to a lovely meal and experience.

 The House on Sathorn is a great place to come for a cocktail and eat in a colonial setting, something that is rare in Bangkok.
-The food at the Dinning Room was an amazing experience of Asian food (mainly Japanese) with a Turkish twist.
+The food at the Dining Room was an amazing experience of Asian food (mainly Japanese) with a Turkish twist.
 The food was presented in a fun way and the overall dining experience was exactly like that.
-My tasting menu costed around €70 and with the cocktail and two glasses of wine it would be around €100 per person.
+My tasting menu costs around €70 and with the cocktail and two glasses of wine it would be around €100 per person.
 For a restaurant voted as Asia’s top 50, I think it represents excellent value.
 If you want fine dining in Bangkok I recommend eating at The House on Sathorn.